Jwkent1973/Jonathan-s-Custom-Daigaku-Gurashi-Students/README.md

 UPDATE: September 15, 2019 Added 3 new students, Suzu Fumimori, Rhonda Flagg, and Freak Show.
 Moved all the older versions to subfolders to reduce clutter on the main page.

 UPDATE: November 7, 2019 Updated students to work with v0.45.
 Old versions are in the subfolders.

+UPDATE: January 12, 2020 Updated students to work with v0.47.
+Moved old versions to a subfolder.